 We have established a secondary loan market on our marketplace to provide flexible options for exiting investments.
 Loans held by investors for no less than 30 days and with principal balances of no less than RMB50 (US\$8) may be posted on our marketplace for transfer once certain other conditions are met.
 Investments in our automated investment programs may also be transferred on the secondary loan market upon the expiration of the close period.
 When an investor elects to transfer his or her investment in the automated investment program, all loans under such investment will be posted on the secondary market at the same time.
-Our automated investment program may also automatically initiate transfers to optimize the matching of durations of the loans and investments.
-See "-Automated Investment Programs."
-We expect such transfers initiated by automated investment program to decrease as the historical long term loans wind down.
-In the six months ended June 30, 2018, 16.6% of the volume of the loans transferred on the secondary loan market were initiated by our investors, and 83.4% of the volume of loans transferred on the secondary loan market were initiated automatically.
 Once a loan is available on the secondary market, our system automatically matches the loan with automated investment programs, and loans not matched with automated investment programs will be posted for investors' selection.

 To facilitate the loan transfer, our system automatically generates a transfer price, which equals the sum of outstanding principal amount and accumulated return.
 Upon a successful transfer, the transferor will be charged a transfer service fee at a rate of 3% of the transfer price.
-In 2016, 2017 and the six months ended June 30, 2018, the total transfer service fee we charged was approximately RMB0.7 million, RMB0.7 million and RMB0.3 million, respectively.
 Investors may withdraw the offers to transfer at any time before such offers are accepted by transferees.
 Once an offer to transfer is accepted by a transferee, our system will automatically instruct the custodian bank to debit the transferee's account of the amount of the transfer price and credit the transferor's account for the transfer price minus the transfer service fees, which will be paid to us, and the transferee will become the creditor of the transferred loan at the same time.
 If the transfer fails to be completed within 48 hours after a loan is posted, the post will be automatically taken off our secondary loan market and investors may elect to transfer again at any time.
 Although a successful transfer is not guaranteed, substantially all of the loans listed on our secondary market was successfully transferred within one day in 2017 and the six months ended June 30, 2018, and 99.9% of the loans was successfully transferred on the first attempt during such periods.
 In 2016, 2017 and the six months ended June 30, 2018, the total investment volume on our secondary loan market was RMB11.9 billion, RMB14.9 billion (US\$2.3 billion) and RMB10.8 billion (US\$1.6 billion), respectively, equals to approximately 84.5%, 97.2% and 84.0% of our loan origination volume, which does not include the investment volume on our secondary loan market, in the respective periods.